 B. General Regulations.
+52

-- 1. No more than 25% of the total on-site seating may be provided outdoors. - 2.
-The outdoor eating area must be directly accessible to the interior eating area.
-Areas that must be accessed via public sidewalks or property not controlled by the applicant or property owner are not considered directly accessible - No such areas shall be permitted within the public right-of-way, except as permitted by Chapter 248, Sidewalk Cafes of the City of Auburn Municipal Code.
+- 1. The outdoor eating area must be directly accessible to the interior eating area. - 2.
+No such areas shall be permitted within the public right-of-way, except as permitted by Chapter 248, Sidewalk Cafes of the City of Auburn Municipal Code.

-- 4. All such areas are subject to Minor Site Plan approval from the Design Review Committee when added incidental to an approved primary use.
-All such plans shall indicate the maximum size of the area, the maximum number of seats and tables, and the general layout of seating areas and aisles. - 5.
-A minimum of one trash receptacle for each four tables or 12 seats must be provided.
+3. A minimum of one trash receptacle for each four tables or 12 seats must be provided.
 At least one is to be located at the exit area into the public right-of-way or the interior restaurant.